hdorgeval/testcafe-starter/domains/testcafe-sample-page/README.md

 npm run build-step-mappings
 ```

-* now go back to the feature file.
+* Now go back to the feature file.
 The sentence should be available in the intellisense:

 ![demo](../../.media/screenshot09.png)